kp-prajwal/Demographic-Data-Analyzer/README.md

  * What percentage of the people who work the minimum number of hours per week have a salary of more than 50K?
  * What country has the highest percentage of people that earn >50K and what is that percentage?
  * Identify the most popular occupation for those who earn >50K in India.

-# The Project
-In this project, I had to write a function that would analyze demographic data.
-The data consisted of Census data obtained in 1994.
-I would parse through the data in order to address the questions provided by free code camp.

-To see the instructions please follow the link: **https://repl.it/@freeCodeCamp/fcc-demographic-data-analyzer**

 # The Process
 The questions I need to answer were given to me, so the process was much easier this time around. https://github.com/kulkarniprajwal/Demographic-Data-Analyzer/blob/master/demographic.ipynb